 Rail tickets booked till June 30 cancelled, only special trains to run now

-Rail tickets booked till June 30 cancelled, only special trains tocrun now

 New Delhi, May 14: The Indian Railways has cancelled rail tickets till June 30, except for the special trains and Shramik Special Trains.